NetApp/beegfs/roles/beegfs_ha_7_1/README.md

     Use the following tags when executing you BeeGFS HA playbook to only execute select tasks.
         example: ansible-playbook -i inventory.yml playbook.yml --tags beegfs_ha_configure

     - storage                           # Provisions storage and ensures volumes are presented on hosts.
     - beegfs_ha                         # All BeeGFS HA tasks.
     - beegfs_ha_package                 # All BeeGFS HA package tasks.
     - beegfs_ha_configure               # All BeeGFS HA configuration tasks (Ensure volumes are present and BeeGFS packages are installed).
     - beegfs_ha_resource_configuration  # All BeeGFS HA pacemaker resource tasks.
+    - beegfs_ha_firewall                # Ensure firewall high-availability service is enabled.
+    - beegfs_ha_ntp                     # Ensure NTP service is configured, enabled, and nodes are synchronized.
+    - beegfs_ha_node                    # Ensure all expected BeeGFS HA cluster nodes are available. *Use this when adding, removing, or replacing nodes in the cluster.
     - beegfs_ha_performance_tuning      # All BeeGFS HA performance tuning tasks (Ensure volumes are present and BeeGFS packages are installed).
+    - beegfs_ha_backup                  # Backup Pacemaker and Corosync configuration files.
     - beegfs_ha_client                  # Configures BeeGFS clients (Ensure BeeGFS is configured and running).

 General Notes
 -------------